 - If I am interested in a [fill-in-the-blank] career, what major do you suggest and what courses should I take?

 - Which AP courses are available?

-These questions are a great way to get the ball between you and your guidance counselor rolling.
+These questions are a great way to get the ball between you and your high school counselor rolling.
 Don’t be shy.
-Your guidance counselor will be happy you asked.
-And so will you!
+Your counselor will be happy you asked—and so will you!